gtheofilou/zoo/README.md

 ### Notes

 - At start-up the application creates and populates the database automatically.
+  An H2 in-memory database is used, along with the Hibernate framework as ORM.
 The relative code is located in src/util/DatabaseLoader.java, in case more data is needed.
 - The animal - species relation is modeled as a ManyToOne, while the relation animal - tricks as a ManyToMany leveraging an auxiliary table.
 A custom ResultTransformer converts the raw results to entities, without firing extra queries.